ismgonza/ismgonza/README.md

 ### Hi there, I am Isma 👋

 ### Who am I?
-- I am a Husband
+- A simple man, a Husband and a Father
 - BJJ Purple Belt
 - Self-taught Developer
 - InfoSec Engineer
+- Cloud Engineer

 ### What am I doing?
 - Currently focused on Python & Javascript